aptech/docs/docs/dropcategories.rst

 Purpose
 ----------------

-Removes category from dataframe and category labels.
-Resets the keyvalues and labels for the variable, keeps the original keyvalue, label pairs from the full dataset.
+Removes categories and from dataframe.
+Resets the keyvalues and labels for the variable.

 Format
 ----------------
-.. function:: df = dropCategoriesX, category, [, column])
+.. function:: df = dropCategories(X, categories, [, column])

-    :param X: data with metadata.
+    :param X: Data with metadata.
     :type X: NxK dataframe

-    :param category: The categories to be removed.
+    :param categories: The categories to be removed.
-    :type category: String or string array
+    :type categories: String or string array

-    :param column: Optional argument, Name or index of the categorical variable in *X* to get labels from.
+    :param column: Optional argument, name or index of the categorical variable in *X* which contains categories to be removed.
 Must be specified if *X* contains more than one column.
 Default = 1.
     :type column: Scalar or string

-    :return df: Data with specified category removed.
+    :return df: Data with specified categories removed.
     :rtype df: NxK dataframe